isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 5. When does the Stay-Home Notice (SHN) generally begin and how would I know if it has ended?

 The SHN comes into effect **immediately** on the day of arrival in Singapore and ends after a negative [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) result is conveyed, whichever is later.
 Travellers may be alerted via, SMS or by the SDF concierge.
-See illustrations [here](/health/shn) or use this [calculator](/shn-calculator) to determine the end of your SHN.
+You may use this [calculator](/shn-calculator) to determine the end of your SHN.

 #### 6. What should I do if I need to attend to an emergency before checking into my Stay-Home Notice Dedicated Facility (SDF)?